dickensons/selfTestProject2/README.md

 VERSION or DATE: 09:01:2015

 HOW TO START THIS PROJECT: Pull or Fork.
-You can also comment existing code.
+You can also comment existing code, or even edit in in your browser.

 AUTHORS: all of us <3